Two WAY sWITCH

 • One final wire leading to the light (neutral)

 Each switch has three terminals: COM (common), L1, and L2.
+If you’re studying a 2 way switch wiring diagram, these terminals are clearly labeled.
+Most 2 way electrical switch wiring setups rely on this configuration for flexibility and ease of use.
 Depending on how you flip the switches, the current flows through different paths completing or breaking the circuit as needed.

 It’s like choosing which lane the electricity travels through left, right, or both.
 This method gives you full control from either switch and is the preferred option for most homes today.